the-frack-lab/data/README.md

 #Overview#

-This is a repository for data used in reporting on [The Frack Lab](http://beaconreader.com/projects/the-frack-lab).
+This is the data repository for [The Frack Lab](http://beaconreader.com/projects/the-frack-lab), a reporting project by Mason Inman.

+The US “shale revolution” has taken off in recent years.
+But journalists are largely avoiding one crucial, tough question: How long will the boom last?
+By delving into the data on oil and natural gas, The Frack Lab aims to give a better idea of where the shale boom is heading.

-The focus is on data about oil and natural gas, primarily from public sources such as U.S. state governments and the U.S. federal government.
+The data primarily comes from public sources such as U.S. state governments and the U.S. federal government.
+Some of it has been published elsewhere, and some data has not been published elsewhere before.

 ##List of files##